Pregnancy Care

 Multiple Pregnancies

-Carrying twins or more requires additional monitoring due to increased risks of preterm labor, growth discrepancies, and other complications:
+Carrying twins or more requires additional monitoring due to increased risks of preterm labour, growth discrepancies, and other complications:

 • More frequent ultrasounds to track growth